Michael Boulos: Early life and education

-Born in Houston, Texas, U.S, to Massad, a business executive who is the CEO of SCOA Nigeria, and Sarah, the founder of the Society for the Performing Arts in Nigeria.
-He is of Lebanese descent.
+Born in Houston, Texas, U.S, Michael is the son of Massad Boulos, born in Lebanon, a business executive active in Nigeria, while his Burkina Faso-born, Lebanese mother Sarah Boulos, founded the Society for the Performing Arts in Nigeria (SPAN).
 At a young age, he and his family moved to Nigeria, where his family's businesses are based.
 He is the brother of Fares Boulos.
 They grew up in the city of Lagos, where he attended and graduated from the American International School of Lagos.

 Boulos then moved to London, where he obtained his Bachelor of Arts in global business management from Regent's University London in 2018, and a master's degree in project management, finance, and risk at City, University of London in 2019.